shorinji/LotroPluginExamples/README.md

 # Lotro Plugin Examples

-This repository contains example plugins for Lord of the Rings Online (lotro) with the purpose of learning how plugins work
+This repository contain some example plugins for Lord of the Rings Online (lotro) with the purpose of learning how plugins work.

-There is currently one example, aptly named *Fredrik's Example 1*.

-To try it out, clone or download this repo and place the *FredriksExamples* directory in the game's plugin directory.
+To try it out, clone or download this repo and follow the instructions below.

-The game will recognize the plugin allowing you to load it like other plugins
+The game will recognize the plugin allowing you to load it like other plugins, through the /plugin manager command.

 ## About LOTRO plugins

 Coded in the Lua language, plugins can extend the game with some new custom functionality not included from the start.
-Plugins for lotro are more restricted than plugins in certain other games (wow), where you can automate just about anything.
+Plugins for lotro are more restricted than those for certain other games (wow), where you can automate just about anything.

 ### What a plugin can do